deosrc/esphome-collection/devices/sonoff-rf-bridge/README.md

 `doorbell.yaml` is intended as a complete package, to detect signals from 433MHz doorbells.

-> :info: The device and Last RF Received packages are included by the doorbell package, and do not need to be specified.
+> :information_source: The device and Last RF Received packages are included by the doorbell package, and do not need to be specified.

 Example usage: